What is the core set of theories of the evolutionary biology according to Charles Darwin?

 Theory of natural selection:

-The theory was proposed by Charles Darwin and explains that species change over time because individuals with advantageous traits are more likely to survive and reproduce, passing those beneficial characteristics to their offspring.
+Species change over time because individuals with advantageous traits are more likely to survive and reproduce, passing those beneficial characteristics to their offspring.

 Theory of sexual selection: